Tired of your constant sinus congestion? Chemical cautery may help.

 What is chemical cautery therapy?

-No. The treatment is mildly irritating to the lining of the nose for about one hour after treatment.
+Chemical cautery doesn't burn the nasal lining tissue.
+The treatment is mildly irritating to the lining of the nose for about one hour after treatment.
 This promotes clearing of the sinuses.
 Once this initial effect has passed, there is no discomfort whatsoever.

-Does chemical cautery damage the nasal lining?
+Does chemical cautery damage the nasal lining over time?

 No. Chemical cautery has been used for decades, and no complications have been reported.
 The medications used are very mild and cannot injure the nasal lining.